jbolda/gatsby-theme/packages/gatsby-theme-articles/README.md

 ```

 ## Convention
 This plugin expects markdown files in a folder defined by a `gatsby-source-filesystem` config entry with a `name` entry of _articles_.
 The name can be configured with the `contentPath` option.
+The `contentPath` is in an array of objects named `contents`.
+With this configuration as an array, we can enable you to add multiple folders to "watch".
+This may be valuable if you have notes or drafts that should be treated separate from the main articles.
+You may also specify a `basePath` which will be prepended to your url slug, e.g. when `basePath: "article"` then your url might be `example.com/article/my-first-post`.

 ## Configuration